seanblanchfield/docgit.md/README.md

-# mdcanvas
+# docgit.md

-**mdcanvas** is a lightweight, self-hosted wiki where every page is a Markdown file stored and versioned in a Git repository.
+**docgit.md** is a lightweight, self-hosted wiki where every page is a Markdown file stored and versioned in a Git repository.

 ## Project Overview